Fraud Solicitors: Fraud Defence Specialists

 MITIGATING FACTORS DURING FRAUD SENTENCING

-Fraud sentencing accounts for numerous factors, all of which may reduce the penalty given out by the Judge.
+Fraud sentencing takes account of numerous factors, all of which may reduce the penalty given out by the Judge.
 These include

 - Cooperation with the authorities